ucc23/ucc/_clusters/ruprecht122.md

 UTI_C_lit: 0.8
 UTI_C_dup: 1.0
 UTI_summary: |
-    <b>VDBH 202</b> is a rich, very dense object of very high C3 quality.
+    <b>Ruprecht 122</b> is a rich, very dense object of very high C3 quality.
 It is located at a relatively close distance from the Sun, above the mid-plane.
 It is well-studied in the literature.<br><br>This object shares a very small percentage of members with a later reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 6.0
 N_50_val: 476
-scix_url: VDBH%20202
+scix_url: Ruprecht%20122
 posit_table: |
     | Reference    | RA    | DEC   | Plx  | pmRA  | pmDE   |  Rv  |
     | :---         | :---: | :---: | :---: | :---: | :---: | :---: |